Stockton’s new city manager brings experience, complicated history

 “Really nondescript, not a lot of clear-cut signage.
 We went in, we had a beer, we realized that, perhaps, this is not the place for us, and we immediately left and went back to the hotel,” Black told FOX40.

-Political Consultant Lee Neves said whatever missteps Black has made should be used to make better decisions
+Political Consultant Lee Neves said whatever missteps Black has made should be used to make better decisions.

 “That experience in Cincinnati would just make Mr. Black even just more conscious of any type of behavior that might even seem to cross that line,” Neves said.